portworx/helm/px-central/README.md

 kind: Secret
 metadata:
   name: ca-certs
-  namespace: px-backup
+  namespace: central
 ```

 2. Pass the secret name to chart using flag: `--set caCertsSecretName=<SECRET_NAME>`

-### Expose PX-Backup UI on openshift routes and access using http and https:
+### Expose PX-Central UI on openshift routes and access using http and https:
-1. Create single route with hostname and path: `/` and point it to `px-backup-ui` service.
+1. Create single route with hostname and path: `/` and point it to `px-central-ui` service.
-2. Access PX-Backup UI using route endpoint.
+2. Access PX-Central UI using route endpoint.
 Note: Keycloak auth and Grafana UI will be accessible on same endpoint on different paths: `/auth` and `/grafana`.

 ## FAQ